Explicit two-cover descent for genus 2 curves: Introduction

 One common strategy for computing $C(k)$ is \emph{descent}, which involves finding a family of curves $D_\delta$ (with $\delta$ ranging over some computable finite set) together with maps $\varphi_\delta\colon D_\delta \to C$ with the property that $C(k) \subseteq \bigcup_\delta \varphi_\delta(D_\delta(k))$.
 In many cases, one can construct such families so that the covering curves $D_\delta$ are amenable to other techniques for determining the set of rational points that might not apply directly to $C$.

 In this paper, we make explicit a particular descent construction for curves of genus two with a rational Weierstrass point.
-All the constructions involved are implemented in Magma and/or Sage; source code is available online at \cite{Hast20code}.
+All the constructions involved are implemented in Magma \cite{Magma} and/or SageMath \cite{sagemath}; source code is available online at \cite{Hast22code}.
+We then apply these algorithms to all 7692 genus 2 curves over $\QQ$ with a rational Weierstrass point and Mordell--Weil rank 2 or 3 in the database of genus $2$ genus computed by Booker, Sijsling, Sutherland, Voight, and Yasaki \cite{genus2-database} (available at \cite{LMFDB}) and analyze the results.

 The general strategy is inspired by prior work of Bruin, Flynn, Stoll, and Wetherell computing rational points on curves using explicit descent constructions; see, for example, \cite{FW99, FW01, Bruin02, BF05}.
-However, while many of these prior results make use of extra conditions on the Galois group of the field of definition of the Weierstrass points, the constructions of this paper only require one rational Weierstrass point and apply even in the generic case where the field generated by the other five points has Galois group $S_5$, as we illustrate with several examples in the last section.
-The method here is closest to that of Bruin and Stoll \cite{Bruin-Stoll} for two-cover descent on arbitrary hyperelliptic curves; we construct genus $5$ quotients of their two-covering curves along with explicit formulas (as a restriction of scalars of an elliptic curve) for a model of the isogeny class of the Jacobian of these quotients.
+The constructions of this paper are closely related to those of Bruin and Stoll \cite{Bruin-Stoll} for two-cover descent on arbitrary hyperelliptic curves $C\colon y^2 = f(x)$; we construct genus $5$ quotients of their two-covering curves along with explicit formulas (as a restriction of scalars of an elliptic curve) for a model of the isogeny class of the Jacobian of these quotients.
+The elliptic curves constructed in this way are isomorphic to those arising from degree four factors of $f$ as discussed in \cite[§8]{Bruin-Stoll}.

 From now on, suppose $C$ is of genus $2$ and has a $k$-rational Weierstrass point.
 Then $C$ has an affine model given by an equation $y^2 = f(x)$, where $f$ has degree exactly $6$, is squarefree, and has a rational root $\alpha$.
 Thus, elements of $C(k)$ correspond to solutions in $k$ to the equation $y^2 = f(x)$, with the possible addition of two rational points at infinity that are excluded from the affine model.
 (More precisely, $C$ has two points at infinity, and these points are rational if and only if the leading coefficient of $f$ is a square in $k$.)